nkailasa/ToddlerGames/README.md

 <br/>  The website should have 3 working games.
 <br/>  There must be a login page.
 <br/>  There has to be a homepage Menu to choose the games from.
-<br/>  Deliverables (CO-5, CO-6):
-<br/>  Toddler Ria is a web game.
+<br/>  This is a web application.
 So a website of the running game application is one of the deliverables.
 We followed the Scrum model so documentation of meeting minutes and Project reports are part of every deliverable.
 <br/>
 <br/><h4>Implemented Features:</h4>
 <br/>The following are the features of Toddler Games: